University Women’s Club Scholarships

 - Be enrolled at UF as a full-time undergraduate student (minimum of 12 credits hours) in the Fall following your Spring application

 Transfer students who have completed at least one (1) semester at UF are eligible to apply for any scholarship requiring “Junior” status.

-Please note that you may only apply for one (1) scholarship through the CLAS Dean’s Office.
+Please note that you may select up to three (3) scholarships through the CLAS Dean’s Office, only one can be awarded.
 To review the qualifications for each scholarship, please see below.

 A completed scholarship packet will consist of the application and a copy of your unofficial transcript (these can be accessed for free on ONE.UF).
 Please make sure all applications are typed.
 Hand-written applications will not be accepted.

-Scholarship applications will be made available on December 1, 2018 and are due by 4:30pm in 2014 Turlington Hall on February 1, 2019.
+Scholarship applications will be made available on January 6, 2020 and are due by 4:30pm in 2014 Turlington Hall on March 30, 2020.
+Completed applications can also be submitted electronically to email@example.com.
 Late or incomplete applications will not be accepted.

 You must be an undergraduate student in the College of Liberal Arts and Sciences in order to apply for one of these scholarships.

 In memory of this friend and colleague (1920-1984), the O. Ruth McQuown Scholarship Award has been established to aid scholars who best exemplify her values, achievements, and commitment to social issues (including addressing issues and fostering opportunities for women, racial minorities and those of low socio-economic background).